Sick of It All: The Fat Wreck Chords years (1998–2004)

 In 1998, Sick of It All signed to independent record label Fat Wreck Chords, owned and run by Fat Mike of NOFX.
 After releasing the "Potential for a Fall" single – for which another video was filmed, Call To Arms was released in February 1999 and debuted at number 84 on the German charts.
-This album was also met with positive reception with Kevin Ruggeri of Pitchfork stating “Call to Arms proves once again that Sick of It All are masters of their genre.
-For over a decade, they have consistently provided the best hardcore their genre has to offer, and with their promise to stick around considered, the future of the scene seems bright indeed.”
-The band then went on tour alongside Slayer and Meshuggah.
+This album was also met with positive reception, with Kevin Ruggeri of Pitchfork stating: "Call to Arms proves once again that Sick of It All are masters of their genre.
+For over a decade, they have consistently provided the best hardcore their genre has to offer, and with their promise to stick around considered, the future of the scene seems bright indeed."
+In early 1999 while doing a show in Argentina infront of 2,000 people, Slayer who were playing a festival in Argentina the following day attended the show.
+Following the concert the members of Slayer went backstage to tell Sick of it All "We had to see what fucking band could draw 2,000 people when there's a sold-out festival the next day."
+This resulted in Sick of it All touring with Slayer and Meshuggah later that same year.

 The 2000 follow-up Yours Truly was less critically acclaimed.
 Despite containing some of the band's favored live tracks, including "Blown Away", "The Bland Within", "District" and "America", some fans felt alienated by the album's progressive nature and in a recent interview, frontman Lou Koller claimed that the album's cover art probably contributed to its poor reception.